Dear reader of ADxS.org, please excuse the disruption.

 2.5.
 Similar symptoms with similar disorders

 It is well known that the symptoms of borderline and ADHD partially overlap (Differential diagnosis of ADHD).
 However, the neurological causes differ considerably.
 The dopaminergic system is involved in both disorders.
-While the dopamine level in the PFC and striatum is reduced in ADHD, it appears to be increased in borderline ADHD.
+While the dopamine level in the PFC and striatum is reduced in ADHD, it appears to be increased in borderline.

 2.6.
 Affiliation motive is dopaminergically controlled